Quarry Falls Opening in Fort Worth

 Developers hope to turn a former quarry site in North Fort Worth into a sprawling complex featuring hotels, condominiums and a Ferris wheel.

-Known as Quarry Falls, the project is planned on an 80-acre site north of Loop 820 between Meacham Airport and Saginaw, the Fort Worth Star-Telegram reported.
+Known as Quarry Falls, the project is planned on an 80-acre site north of Loop 820.
+It will sit between Meacham Airport and Saginaw, the Fort Worth Star-Telegram reported.
 Construction could run as high as $280 million.

-A limestone mining operation once dominated the site but shut down in the 1970s, and residences have since sprung up in the surrounding area.
+A limestone mining operation once dominated the site but shut down in the 1970s.
+Since then, residences have since sprung up in the surrounding area.
 The land was mined for a half-century, forming a large lake.

-Where rock was once ripped from the earth, developer Ed Casebier now envisions people.
+Where rock was once mined, developer Ed Casebier now envisions people.
 Lots of them.
-In addition to hotels, condos, restaurants and bars, the project includes tourist attractions — two hotels, a conference center, a 3,500-capacity music arena and a beach-fronted lake with a splash park and Ferris wheel up to 135 feet tall.
+In addition to hotels, condos, restaurants and bars, the project includes tourist attractions.
+Two hotels, a conference center, a 3,500-capacity music arena, as well as a beach-fronted lake with a splash park and Ferris wheel up to 135 feet tall will appear.

-“We want the people in the neighborhood to come over and use the beach and enjoy the retail,” said Casebier, president of Renaissance Development, the project’s lead firm.
+“We want the people in the neighborhood to come over and use the beach and enjoy the retail,” said Casebier.
+He is president of Renaissance Development, the project’s lead firm.

-The attractions will be immediately accessible to on-site residents, while people beyond the boundary will be able to enter for a small fee.
+The attractions will be immediately accessible to on-site residents.
+People beyond the boundary will be able to enter for a small fee.

 “Everyone who lives in that area will have access to it,” Casebier said.

-Building could start later this year and probably would take several years.
+Building could start later this year.
+However it will probably would take several years.

-Similar quarry redevelopment projects have been pulled off in places around the world, including Kansas City, Louisville and an area near Shanghai.
+Similar quarry redevelopment projects have been pulled off in places around the world.
+Kansas City, Louisville and an area near Shanghai all have similar destinations.